-[11001]
+[11001]When the AID12 subfield of the User Info field is not equal to 2045, the Trigger Dependent User Info carries the MPDU MU Spacing Factor, TID Aggregation Limit and Preferred AC subfields.

+Note: The MPDU MU Spacing Factor, TID Aggregation Limit and Preferred AC subfields do not apply to the case when AID12=2045 since the response is a single MMPDU (see 27.5.5.5 (Additional Considerations to Support Random Access for Unassociated STAs)).

 The MPDU MU Spacing Factor subfield is used for calculating MSF, the value by which the minimum MPDU start spacing is multiplied (see 10.13.3 (Minimum MPDU Sstart Sspacing field rules)).
 MSF is equal to 2MPDU MU Spacing Factor.